 Robb Putnam, "Interlopers," at Walter Maciel Gallery.
 Putnam takes materials such as old parachutes, drop cloths, Army blankets and duffel bags and uses them to create an artistic collection of bear-like creatures that he suspends on the gallery walls.
-Through Saturday.
-2642 S. La Cienega Blvd., Culver City, waltermacielgallery.com.
+Through Feb.
+24. 2642 S. La Cienega Blvd., Culver City, waltermacielgallery.com.

 Ken Gonzales-Day, "Surface Tension: Murals, Signs, and Mark-Making in L.A.," at the Skirball Cultural Center.
-Gonzalez-Day is a conceptual photographer known for projects that have chronicled old hanging trees, reimagined scenes of protest and historical happenings connected with his roots.
-For this PST: LA/LA exhibition, he turns his attention to murals and the ways in which they inhabit L.A.'s urban landscape.
-Through Sunday.
-2701 N. Sepulveda Blvd., Brentwood, skirball.org.
+This is a new series from the artist known for conceptual photo projects that have chronicled old hanging trees and reimagined scenes of protest.
+For this PST: LA/LA exhibition he turns his attention to murals and the ways in which they inhabit L.A.'s urban landscape.
+Through Feb.
+25. 2701 N. Sepulveda Blvd., Brentwood, skirball.org.

 "Transpacific Borderlands: The Art of Japanese Diaspora in Lima, Los Angeles, Mexico City and Sao Paulo," at the Japanese American National Museum.
 This exhibition also examines the intricate nature of Latin American identity - which, in many nations, bears a distinctly Japanese stamp.
 Expect work by artists of Japanese heritage working throughout the continent, whose art explores issues of homeland, race and cosmopolitanism.
-Through Sunday.
-100 N. Central Ave., Los Angeles, janm.org.
+Through Feb.
+25. 100 N. Central Ave., Los Angeles, janm.org.

-A detail form Shizu Saldamando's painting "Raquel's Lunchbox," 2017, in "Transpacific Borderlands."
-Carolina A. Miranda / Los Angeles Times key to presenting Mexican art to audiences in the United States.
-She was close with figures such as José Clemente Orozco, Frida Kahlo, Diego Rivera and Tina Modotti - and some of their art is featured in the show, along with Brenner's personal effects.
-Through Sunday.
-2701 N. Sepulveda Blvd., Brentwood, Los Angeles, skirball.org.
+"Another Promised Land: Anita Brenner's Mexico," at the Skirball Cultural Center.
+Brenner was an American Jewish writer who was associated with an important cohort of 1920s Mexican modernists and was key to presenting Mexican art to audiences in the United States.
+The writer was close with figures such as José Clemente Orozco, Frida Kahlo, Diego Rivera and Tina Modotti - and some of their art is featured in the show, along with Brenner's personal effects.
+Through Feb.
+25. 2701 N. Sepulveda Blvd., Brentwood, Los Angeles, skirball.org.